-- Being alert to the risk factors of extremism and radicalisation and any changes in a pupil's behaviour which could indicate that they may be in need of help or protection. - Raising any concerns with the Designated Safeguarding Leader (DSL) (or any deputies, in their absence). - Notifying the DSL (or any deputies, in their absence) when they make any referrals to Prevent. - Engaging in staff training on the Prevent duty. - Using their professional judgement to identify pupils who may be at risk of radicalisation and acting proportionately.
+- Being alert to the risk factors of extremism and radicalisation and any changes in a pupil's behaviour which could indicate that they may be in need of help or protection. - Raising any concerns with the Designated Safeguarding Leader (DSL) (or any deputies, in their absence). - Engaging in staff training on the Prevent duty.

+Using their professional judgement to identify pupils who may be at risk of radicalisation and acting proportionately.